Manishearth/manishearth.github.io/source/drafts/gc.md

 As a result, I tend to get pulled into GC discussions fairly often.
 I enjoy talking about GCs -- don't get me wrong -- but I often end up going over the same stuff.
 Being [lazy] I'd much prefer to be able to refer people to a single place where they can get up to speed on the general space of GC design, after which it's possible to have more in depth discussions about the specific tradeoffs necessary.

+I'll note that some of the GCs in this post are experiments or unmaintained.
+The goal of this post is to showcase these as examples of _design_, not necessarily general-purpose crates you may wish to use, though some of them are usable crates as well.

  [servo]: https://github.com/servo/servo
  [rustgc-post]: https://manishearth.github.io/blog/2015/09/01/designing-a-gc-in-rust/
  [rust-design]: https://manishearth.github.io/blog/2016/08/18/gc-support-in-rust-api-design/